ni/install-systemlink-enterprise/release-notes/2023-10/MongoDB_Migration/README.md

 ## Do you need to worry about what is in this folder?

-The content in this folder can help you if you have recognized a need to migrate existing SystemLink Enterprise MongoDB data to a single MongoDB instance.
-You should not need this content if deploying a new installation of SystemLink Enterprise.
+This content is for users who need to migrate existing SystemLink Enterprise MongoDB data to a single MongoDB instance.
+You do not need to do this if you are deploying a new installation of SystemLink Enterprise.

-## Background
+## Process

-Prior to version 2023-10 installations of SystemLink Enterprise deployed a MongoDB instance per service.
-In version 2023-10 the services were refactored to use a global MongoDB connection string allowing customers to go from running over twenty (20) different MongoDB instances down to one.
+SystemLink Enterprise installations prior to 2023-10 deployed a MongoDB instance per service.
+Version 2023-10 uses a global MongoDB connection string that allows customers to consolidate over 20 different MongoDB instances down to one.

-Controlling this functionality is done through global Helm values.
-Configure `global.mongodb.install` to `false` to enable this feature.
-You will also need to configure `global.secrets.mongodb.connection_string`.
-Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for more information.
+Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for instructions on editing the Helm values that determine this functionality.

 ## Prerequisites

-Your MongoDB instance will need to be provisioned with databases and users.
-Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for a list of databases.
-It also lists password fields to update (if using separate credentials per database).
-NOTE: You will need the current database passwords for the migration.
-Be sure to backup these values somewhere safe.
+Before you begin, you must provision your MongoDB instance with databases and users.
+Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for a list of databases and password fields to update if using separate credentials per database.
+NOTE: Ensure that you backup the current database passwords for the migration.

 ## Migration Plan

 ### MongoDB Atlas

-If you are using a [MongoDB Atlas](https://www.ni.com/r/mongodbatalas) cluster use MongoDB's Atlas migration tools to move data between the service databases and MongoDB Atlas.
+If you are using a [MongoDB Atlas](https://www.ni.com/r/mongodbatalas) cluster use the MongoDB Atlas migration tools to move data between the service databases and MongoDB Atlas.

 ### Self-hosted MongoDB

-From inside the cluster we need to run a `mongodump` piped into a `mongorestore` so that we can migrate the documents to the new MongoDB instance.
+Run the following command from inside the cluster to migrate the documents to the new MongoDB instance.

-The command we want to run is:

 ```sh
 mongodump --config=/etc/mongodump_config.yaml --archive | mongorestore --archive --config=/etc/mongorestore_config.yaml
 ```
+Where

-- The `mongo*_config.yaml` files are where the connection string and password is configured.
+-  `mongo*_config.yaml` is where the connection string and password are configured.
 `--archive` allows you to pipe (`|`) the output directly into the `mongorestore` command

 #### Helm Chart